 - Delineating the concrete steps that will be taken to deter test theft and cheating during development: ideally, your processes should limit item exposure at every step during development and delivery, and include clones, robust item banks, Trojan horse and DOMC items, and SME credentialing.

 - Requiring training and oversight in order to craft psychometrically sound exam items and content-aligned materials: ideally, your exam process should be an iterative loop, with subject matter experts, project managers, psychometric editors, bias and technical reviewers, and program leads working together to fully vet each item before it is released.

 - Reviewing exam performance and potential exposure after publication: ideally, your processes after publication should include web patrolling to continually and systematically find and track threats to your intellectual property, item analysis to identify problematic content, and data forensics, using sophisticated statistical analyses of test-response data to identify patterns indicative of test fraud, including cheating and piracy.

 How do these activities pay off in terms of reputation?
 Your program is able to document due diligence.
 If an exam or portions of an exam are challenged the supporting information is readily available.
 Your program is able to swap out items quickly if an unintended exposure occurs.
 Your program will know when unintended exposures occur so that a quick response is possible.
-In sum, these best practices send a message, saying that you believe in the value of your assessments and work hard to ensure that only those who have the needed competence are credentialed or given a passing grade.
+In sum, these best practices send a message, saying that you believe in the value of your assessments and work hard to ensure that only those who have the needed competence are credentialed or given a passing grade strattera for depression.